 August 30th – Canada, Denmark, Finland, Lithuania, Lichtenstein, The Azores and Switzerland.

 Bahamas, Belgium, British Virgin Islands, China, Cyprus, Czech Republic, France.
 Greece (including islands), Italy, Mexico, Saudi Arabia, Spain (including Canary and Balearic Islands), Thailand, USA, Vietnam.

 August 30th – Most countries remained amber, whilst only a handful moved up or down the list.

-September 17th – A new travel list comprising rest of the world and red list destinations is now in place.
-Countries to be taken off the red list and added to the rest of the world are as follows.
+September 17th – A new travel list comprising the rest of the world and red list destinations is now in place.
+Countries taken off the red list and added to the rest of the world are as follows.
 These will be effective from Wednesday 22nd September – Turkey, Pakistan, Maldives, Bangladesh, Egypt, Kenya, Oman and Sri Lanka.

 Red List Countries

 As of 1st November 2021, there are no countries currently on the UKs red list.

 Important Travel Information

 They will continue to monitor countries on both these new lists.

 Visit the UK government website for more information.